Ajayacme339/Ajayacme339/README.md

 - 😄 My pronouns are: He/His/Him
-- 🔭 I’m currently working as a Data engineer at Centene Corporation
+- 🔭 I’m currently working as a Data engineer at Centene
-   - 👯 I'm always open to meet new data enginers and learn from then
+   - 👯 I'm always open to meet new data enginers and learn from them
    - 💬 I'm passionate about solving challenging data engineering problems and building world class data engineering solutions
    - 🤘 You can find various data engineering projects on my profile
 - 🧑🏻‍🏫 My Expertise